Apples

 How to Use It

 One apple a day is the classic dose and aligns with Fontana's sample diet.
-Eat it whole with the skin, which holds 2-6x more quercetin than the flesh.
+Eat it whole with the skin, which holds 2--6x more quercetin than the flesh and delivers the phloridzin payload.
 Pair with a handful of nuts or some nut butter to slow glucose absorption further and improve quercetin uptake (it is fat-soluble).
 Slice into salads, bake with cinnamon, or grate into overnight oats.
 Avoid cooking to mush if you want to preserve the food matrix advantage -- a light bake or raw consumption is ideal.

 What to Pair It With